du33169/QoreWidgets/README.md

 ### With Qt Designer

-Note: If you installed PySide6 using pip, the designer is also installed as `pyside6-designer` executable.
+Tip: If you installed PySide6 using pip, the designer is also installed as `pyside6-designer` executable.

 1. Create the base widget in Qt Designer
 2. Right-click on the widget and select "Promote To..."